Reviews of products for scale ship models, including submarines.

 $29.99

-Model Art Issue 60 is typical of other Model Art magazines in that it is written entirely in Japanese, with occasional English words, usually in article titles or in captions.
+Model Art Issue 61 is typical of other Model Art magazines in that it is written entirely in Japanese, with occasional English words, usually in article titles or in captions.
 The Vessel Model Special is a quarterly issue that focuses on naval subjects.
+Each issue leads off with either short articles on a finished build or an in depth step-by-step ‘how to’ on the build and painting.
+The finished model photographs are of high quality in brightness, color, and depth of focus.
 Advertising comprises the inside covers (and back cover) along with another four pages showing what is available and new, always useful for building up that wish list.
-I counted nearly 600 photos (mostly in color) along over forty 1/700 scale drawings.
+I counted nearly 600 photos (mostly in color) along with ten 1/700 scale drawings.
+You will find throughout this journal, period photographs of the real ships and aircraft involved in battle.
 Additionally there are a lot of color scrap drawings highlighting details in the Ship Construction series.

 Review Author